 Instantaneous backups?
 Yup, that’s a monthly upsell too.
 Every reputable service offers instantaneous backups of your files even with the introductory or free plans.
 What use is a backup that’s days old?
 Every additional computer to be backed up or sync’ed also incurred another monthly fee.

-ZipCloud / My PC Backup is nickel and diming their customer.
+ZipCloud / My PC Backup is nickel and diming their customers.
 Generally, I’m okay with the upsells or “freemium” business model.
 However, scamming people with nonsense upsells is not okay.
 The ‘unlimited upload speed’ package is what turned me off right away.
 It’s a pity that you don’t see all this nickel and diming before you sign up.

 Once I seen what was going on I went to cancel and here are screen caps of the cancellation process.